yoyofuji/ProjectPneumonia/README.md

 # ProjectPneumonia

  This project aims to use Artificial Intelligence to identify a presence of pneumonia in an xray.
 This AI helps classify xray pictures into 2 categories : Normal,Pneumonia.
 This helps separate the cases of patients who may be infected with this disease.
+This would in a an optimistic future push medicine and the evaluation of x-rays to a new parallel.

 Identification of X-ray of Pneumonia infected patient